mschoeffmann/docker-swarmbase/README.md

   proxy:
     external: true
 ```
+6. After a 30-60 seconds, you find a test-site at `https://test-service.swarmbase.example.com`

 For production deployment, every service has to have a unique *router* and *services* id, so make sure you change `test-service` to something unique for each service on your swarm.